How To Make Stunning Dashboards & Take Your Decisions To The Next Level

 For retailers of all shapes and sizes, our retail dashboard is designed to improve internal processes while maximizing sales on a sustainable basis:

-**click to open the dashboard in full-screen mode**
+**click to open in full-screen mode**

 Retail is an incredibly fast-paced sector, and if you want to know how to create a dashboard that gets results, this template is the answer.
-Here, you can break down your retail analytics according to different regions, examine order status at a quick glance, and even curate the reasons items are returned to make necessary improvements to your service and fulfillment strategy.
+Here, you can break down your retail analytics according to different regions, examine order status at a quick glance, and even curate the reasons items are returned to implement improvements to your service and fulfillment strategy.

-With an optimal color scheme, a logical layout, and the perfect mix visualization including pie charts to represent order return reasons and bar charts to communicate order trends over specific time periods—plus easy-to-absorb image-based information—this is the essential toolkit for any ambitious retailer looking to make their mark in the digital age.
+With an optimal color scheme, a logical layout, and the perfect mix visualization, including pie charts to represent order return reasons and bar charts to communicate order trends over specific periods—plus easy-to-absorb image-based information—this is the essential toolkit for any ambitious retailer looking to make their mark in the digital age.

-7. IT Dashboard Building For Cybersecurity
+8. IT Dashboard Building For Cybersecurity

-**click to open the dashboard in full-screen mode**
+**click to open in full-screen mode**

 The dashboard creation process, in this case, was made to provide its users with information at a glance.
 The metrics on top are compared to the previous six months with the colors red and green to indicate if the development is positive or negative.
 Likewise, the mix of a dark blue background with strong orange for the charts makes the data easy to understand and not tiring to look at.

-8. Customer Service Dashboard Creation
+9. Customer Service Dashboard Creation

-**click to open the dashboard in full-screen mode**
+**click to open in full-screen mode**

-With a mix of relevant financial metrics such as the total revenue and costs, as well as some operational metrics such as the average time to solve an issue and the customer satisfaction score, this insightful online dashboard creation provides the perfect summary to understand the overall performance of the department.
-The ultimate support goal is to keep customers satisfied and happy at the lowest cost possible therefore being able to compare both areas is invaluable.
+With a mix of relevant financial metrics, such as the total revenue and costs, as well as some operational metrics, such as the average time to solve an issue and the customer satisfaction score, this insightful online dashboard creation provides the perfect summary to understand the overall performance of the department.
+The ultimate support goal is to keep customers satisfied and happy at the lowest cost possible; therefore, being able to compare both areas is invaluable.

-9. Hospital KPI Example
+10. Hospital KPI Example

-**click to open the dashboard in full-screen mode**
+**click to open in full-screen mode**

-10. Production Dashboard For Manufacturing
+11. Production Dashboard For Manufacturing

-Our next example of how to create a dashboard is for manufacturing.
+Our following example of how to create a dashboard is for manufacturing.
 The value of this template lies in its real-time nature.
 As a manufacturing company, you need to ensure that production is running as expected so you can meet deadlines and avoid bottlenecks.

-**click to open the dashboard in full-screen mode**
+**click to open in full-screen mode**

-11. Customer Satisfaction Dashboard
+12. Customer Satisfaction Dashboard

 Probably one of the most important areas for any business offering a product or service, customer satisfaction is the best indicator to track how customers feel about the organization and the experience it provides.
 Our template below, generated with dashboard creation software, is designed to offer a complete view of satisfaction in areas such as quality, pricing, design, and service.